txsheng0609/SC1015_SC9_T7_DiabetesDataset/README.md

 # SC1015 Data Science Project: Factors affecting Diabetes
 ## About
 ## Problem Defination
+Diabetes is a chronic disease that occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
+Having diabetes also increases the risk of many complications such as cardiovascular disease and kidney damage.
+Detecting diabetes early can help pave the way for effective treatment, highlighting the importance of knowing what factors are strongly associated with diabetes.
+Hence, predictive models for diabetes risk are important tools for the public and public health officials.
+This leads us to our problem question:

+**"What are the most important factors in predicting whether a person has diabetes?"**
 ## Libraries and Models
 - Numpy
 - Pandas